The Ekklesia of Christ

 B. Christ, Drawing All Together

 When Jesus was met by the centurion who sought healing for his servant, He declared that this man exemplified a greater faith than He had seen among the Jews, yet the man was clearly a foreigner serving in the legions of the Roman army (Matthew 8:5-10).
-Then Jesus went on to say, “… many shall come from the east and west, and shall sit down with Abraham, and Isaac, and Jacob, in the kingdom of heaven” (Matthew 8:11).
+Then Jesus went on to say: “… many shall come from the east and west, and shall sit down with Abraham, and Isaac, and Jacob, in the kingdom of heaven” (Matthew 8:11).
 Jesus declares that the forefathers of the children of Israel will sit down with foreigners in the kingdom of heaven, whereas the children of the kingdom, namely their physical descendants, the Jews, will be “cast out into outer darkness” (Matthew 8:12).
 The kingdom of heaven is not a kingdom of Jews, nor is it a kingdom made up of only believers since Jesus’ resurrection – the Word of God makes no such distinctions.
-From before the foundation of the world, Christ was in place as the Chief Cornerstone; all who would come to God in faith had to conform to the Cornerstone Who was already in place.
-It is clear from the very beginning that this was understood; Cain and Abel exemplify the difference conformity and rebellion make (Genesis 4:1-5), and it is also clear that Cain understood his failure.
+From before the foundation of the world, Christ was in place as the Chief Corner and the final Sacrifice for sin; everyone who comes to God in faith must conform to the Corner Who is already in place, and has been from before the foundation of the world (1 Peter 1:19-20).
+It is clear from the very beginning that this was understood; Cain and Abel exemplified the difference that obedience and rebellion can make, and it is equally evident that Cain understood his failure (Genesis 4:1-7).

-What we cannot miss from this metaphor is that there is only one Building.
-This understanding alone may well stand in contradiction to some of our well-honed theologies, yet we must not hesitate to question these theologies in the light of Scripture.
-If we permit the Scriptures to speak for themselves, then we will quickly recognize that many of the things that we have received from the teachings within the Evangelical movement (whether Baptist, Pentecostal, Evangelical Free, Alliance, or whatever stripe one bears) have been put through the filter of some form of systematic theology – an impressive way of saying that man has established a grid, or overlaying template, that determines how the Bible fits together.
-Unfortunately, what happens is that the view of the Bible becomes tainted by the systematic theologies, rather than the theologies being viewed and aligned with the standard of the Word of God.
-Where the two do not line up, the tendency is to side with the theology, and simply ignore the Scriptures.
+What we must not miss from this metaphor (Christ as the Chief Corner) is that there is only one Building.
+This understanding alone may well stand in contradiction to some well-honed theologies, yet we must not hesitate to examine all theologies in the light of Scripture, for they are only man’s understanding of God’s Word (1 John 4:1).
+If we permit the Scriptures to speak for themselves, then we will quickly recognize that many of the things that we have received from the teachings within the Evangelical movement (whether Baptist, Pentecostal, Evangelical Free, Alliance, or whatever stripe one bears) have been put through the filter of some form of systematic theology – an impressive way of saying that man has established a grid, or overlying template, that impacts the Bible’s message.
+Unfortunately, what too frequently happens is that the understanding of the Bible becomes tainted by the systematic theologies, rather than the theologies being measured and weighted against the standard of the Word of God.
+Where the two do not line up, the tendency is to side with the theology and simply ignore the Scriptures.
 We often forget that God’s ways and thoughts are so much higher than ours (Isaiah 55:9).
 We would all do well to follow the example of the Berean believers, who were applauded for searching the Scriptures daily in order to determine if what they were hearing from the Apostle Paul was right according to God’s Word (Acts 17:11).
-We must not forget that our theologies are not infallible, but are simply a reflection of man’s attempt to understand God.
+We must not forget that theologies (unlike God’s Word) are not infallible and simply reflect someone’s attempt to understand God.

 ___________________